LuisCarlosRojasTorres/Books/ComputerScience/UncleBob/CleanArchitecture/Sec04-Components.md

 - Well-designed components are independently deployable, and for that reason independently developable.

 ##  2. <a name='Ch13-ComponentCohesion'></a>Ch13 - Component Cohesion

+- How to know a bunch of methods/functions/code can be considered as a Software Component?

-Three principles of component cohesion:
+- Three principles of component cohesion:

 ###  2.1. <a name='REP-TheReuseReleaseEquivalencePrinciple'></a>REP - The Reuse/Release Equivalence Principle